|USA Edition||Today Is Thursday December 12th, 2013|

 Newsroom Publishing Content Access Monitored By Tracker CMS Metrics

-Data Power Station Load When This Page Was Delivered Was 7.71 % Of Assured Power Station Capacity
+Data Power Station Load When This Page Was Delivered Was 9.18 % Of Allocated Power Station Capacity